Is vacation something that employees should be forced to take when they’re reluctant to leave the office? You may be surprised...

 If you haven’t yet implemented flexible work arrangements such as working remotely or allowing employees to start early or work late, you may want to start there first.
 If you’re seriously considering moving to an unlimited PTO plan, learn how one company made the transition from an accrued PTO plan.
 Or you can reach out to your certified HR expert.

-Not a current Stratus.hr client?
-Complete the form below and our team will contact you shortly!
+Not a current Stratus HR client?
+Book a free consultation and our team will contact you shortly!